nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

      * The application uses two logical LEDs - one for the peers state, and one for the system state indication.
      * Each of the logical LEDs can have either one (monochromatic) or three color channels (RGB).
        Such color channel is a physical LED.
-     * The project uses Pulse-Width Modulation (PWM) channels to control the brightness of each physical LED.
-       Configure the PWM peripheral in DTS files, and configure the :file:`_def` file of the LEDs module to indicate which PWM channel is assigned to each LED color.
-       Ensure that PWM channels are correctly configured in DTS and PWM driver is enabled in the Kconfig file.
+     * The module uses Zephyr's :ref:`zephyr:led_api` driver for setting the LED color.
+       Zephyr's LED driver can use the implementation based on either GPIO or PWM (Pulse-Width Modulation).
+       The hardware configuration is described through DTS.
+       See the :ref:`caf_leds` configuration section for details.

 #.
-Review Bluetooth options in Kconfig:
+Review the :ref:`nrf_desktop_hid_configuration`.
+#.
+By default, the nRF Desktop device enables Bluetooth connectivity support.
+   Review the :ref:`nrf_desktop_bluetooth_configuration`.

    a.
 Ensure that the Bluetooth role is properly configured.
       For mouse, it should be configured as peripheral.